simonw/llm/docs/usage.md

 ```
 Chatting with gpt-4
 Type 'exit' or 'quit' to exit
-Type !multi to enter multiple lines, then !end to finish
+Type '!multi' to enter multiple lines, then '!end' to finish
 > who are you?
 I am a sentient cheesecake, meaning I am an artificial
 intelligence embodied in a dessert form, specifically a